bsamek/evergreen-wiki/Commit-Queue.md

 ### Trigger
 `evergreen commit-queue merge --project <project_id> --message <message>`

-Enqueue changes on a project's commit queue.
+Enqueue the branch checked out in Git on the project's commit queue to be merged into the project's tracked branch.

 #### Options
 * `--message [message], -m [message]`